MicrosoftDocs/globalization/globalization/input/overlay.md

 ---
 # Overlay text properties

-The remaining category of advanced text properties relates to text overlay.
+Another category of advanced text properties relates to text overlay.
 These properties apply not just to the glyph, but to an entire text string.

 ## Phonetic guides, yomi, furigana, or "ruby" text